softwarelab4project/Project/README.md

 ## OBJECTIVE

-We aim to make an application that will cater towards students of colleges, as a helper portal that assists students in day to day activities. with the vision of making online sem feel more like real college attending, We also plan to create a bot that can assist in this application, and can act as a friendly assistant that automates and makes this app more user intuative.
+We aim to make an application that will cater towards students of colleges, as a helper portal that assists students in day to day activities.With the vision of making online sem feel more like real college attending, We also plan to create a bot that can assist in this application, and can act as a friendly assistant that automates and makes this app more user intuitive.
 Incluing the use technologies like NLP's in dialogflow and ML in tensorflow to build the app and the bot is a future plan We will also use Cloud services to integrate the bot and the app more closely.

 ### Members :